Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{Experimental Design}

 We employed a between-subjects design, where each participant experienced only one of the three locomotion methods: teleportation, fixed voice command-based locomotion, or LLM-driven locomotion.
 This approach ensured that individual learning effects, fatigue, or cybersickness did not influence performance across different conditions.
 All participants navigated the same virtual environment.
-We conducted the study in a VR environment developed using Unity, designed to resemble a virtual small town with a simple street layout consisting of four vertical and four horizontal roads, as shown in Figure~\ref{fig:env1}.
+We conducted the study in a VR environment developed using Unity, designed to resemble a virtual small town with a simple street layout consisting of four vertical and four horizontal roads, spanning approximately $500 \times 500$\,m, as shown in Figure~\ref{fig:env1}.
 We designed a two-step navigation task to evaluate each locomotion method within a task-oriented context.
 We first instructed participants to locate a bank in the virtual town.
 Each participant started at the same position, marked by the blue “X” in Figure~\ref{fig:env1}, and completed the task by finding the target locations at identical coordinates.
 Since the main goal was to compare navigation methods rather than participants’ ability to find targets, we made the task intuitive by placing a prominent pink hologram in front of the bank, making it easily identifiable.
-Upon reaching the bank, the first hologram disappeared, and a second one appeared at the town’s exit as a second target.
+The hologram was large enough to be seen from a distance as participants approached the relevant area, but it was not visible from every location in the town.
+Upon reaching the bank, detected automatically when the participant moved within a proximity radius of 10\,m of the target, the first hologram disappeared, and a second one appeared at the town’s exit as a second target.
 Participants were then required to find and reach this exit point to complete the navigation task.
-It is important to note that in the LLM-based mode, participants could only travel short visible distances of 50 meters.
-Therefore, they could not directly say ‘go to the bank.’
+In the LLM-based mode, participants could travel visible distances of up to 50 meters per command, as both the navigable street segments and the surrounding objects collected as scene context were limited to this same range around the user.
+Therefore, they could not directly say ‘go to the bank.’.